Infant Safe Haven Laws - Florida

 Citation: Ann.
 Stat. § 383.50

-• Provide emergency medical services to the newborn infant to the extent he or she is trained to provide those services
+• Provide emergency medical services to the infant to the extent he or she is trained to provide those services

 Immunity for the Provider